Mbed-TLS/TF-PSA-Crypto/docs/architecture/tf-psa-crypto-repository.md

 . pkparse.c
 . pkwrite.c

-Otherwise, the PSA-Crypto library does not have support for alternative implementations of cryptography operations as Mbed TLS does through MBEDTLS_xxx_ALT like configuration options.
+Otherwise, the TF-PSA-Crypto library does not have support for alternative implementations of cryptography operations as Mbed TLS does through MBEDTLS_xxx_ALT like configuration options.
 Alternative implementations should instead be provided as PSA drivers.